 We would like to encourage anyone involved in supporting community food responses to the Covid-19 crisis to subscribe to our email distribution list which is packed with useful information, examples of local responses and problem-solving.
 This is how you can subscribe: send an email to email@example.com.
 Once subscribed you can ask your questions or share info by emailing firstname.lastname@example.org and it will be received by all.
 To unsubscribe from this list, email email@example.com.

 We started a series of case studies covering the role of local food partnerships in the response to Covid-19.

 Sustainable Food Places Covid-19 Digest

-We publish regular digests based on input and discussion coming through from the Sustainable Food Places Network of food partnerships across the UK.
-If you would like to receive the Digest directly to your inbox, please subscrive to the SFP email distribution list (see above).
+We published regular Covid-19 digests based on input and discussion coming through from the Sustainable Food Places Network of food partnerships across the UK.

 Weekly coordinator catch-ups recordings

 Sustainable Food Places and Food Power jointly hosted a weekly online forum for food poverty alliance and food partnership coordinators to connect and share with each other, hear national updates on food-related issues, and feedback their on the ground experiences to national network coordinators and campaigners.